octo-technology/OpenTezos/docs/ligo/examples.md

       True)
 ```

-The result pass from `False` to `True` in the result field, so it is worth the investment.
+The result pass from `False` to `True` in the result field, if it is worth the investment.

 However, this is the case because the initial value of the indice storage is `0`
-and our algorithm returns true if this value is under `10`.
+and our algorithm will returns true if this value is under `10`.

-So now it is your turn to play with these two smart contracts by incrementing the indice storage or changing the advisor algorithm for example.
+Now it is your turn to play with these two smart contracts by, for example, incrementing the indice storage or changing the advisor algorithm.

 > Remember if you are not sure what you are doing add `--dry-run` at the end of the command line to see if everything is ok.